turbot/steampipe-cloud-sdk-go/docs/OrgWorkspaceModVariables.md

 [[Back to README]](../README.md)

-## DeleteOrgWorkspaceModVariableSetting
+## DeleteSetting

-> WorkspaceModVariable DeleteOrgWorkspaceModVariableSetting(ctx, orgHandle, workspaceHandle, modAlias, variableName).Execute()
+> WorkspaceModVariable DeleteSetting(ctx, orgHandle, workspaceHandle, modAlias, variableName).Execute()

 Delete setting for a mod variable in an organization workspace